 "You have to do a lot of planning when you're moving from one space to another," said Walter Gumersell, partner with Rivkin Radler.
-"Confirm the terms that you're going to be taking – rent, security deposit, term of the lease and the use of the space is key.
-You want that to be as broad as possible."
+"Confirm the terms that you're going to be taking."
+For example, include clauses about rent, security deposit, term of the lease and the use of the space.
+"You want that to be as broad as possible," he said.

 It should be no surprise that the fine print in a commercial lease is very important.
-There are two basic steps to take before signing a lease: Do extensive research and be aware of typical statutes included in business leases.
+There are two basic steps to take before signing a lease: Do extensive research, and be aware of typical statutes included in business leases.

 Steps for research include vetting the landlord, determining the building owner, researching zoning laws and getting a general feel for the area.
 Before you sign a lease, make sure you get an idea of the payment structure, your own personal risk exposure, the transfer structure, the landlord's desired holdover rate and any nuisance clauses in your lease.
 These are some important things to look out for, but keep in mind that typical commercial lease practices vary by state.